 i.
-A lobby entrance frontage type featuring an atgrade principal entrance providing access to upper story uses of a building.
+A lobby entrance is a frontage type featuring a non-load bearing assembly of entry doors and windows providing access and light to the lobby of a building.

 Dimensions

 A Width (max) 20 ft

 B Distance between Fenestration (max) 2 ft

 Depth of Recessed Entry (max) 5 ft